Microsoft beats Wall Street on new CEO debut

 Its shares rose almost 3 percent in after-hours trading to $40.96, keeping the stock at levels not seen since the turn-of-the-century Internet stock boom.

-Microsoft shares are up about 8 percent since company veteran Satya Nadella took over as CEO in early February, and are up 19 percent since his predecessor Steve Ballmer announced plans to retire last August, easily outpacing the Standard & Poor's 500 .SPX.
+Microsoft shares are up about 8 percent since company veteran Satya Nadella took over as CEO in early February, and are up 19 percent since his predecessor Steve Ballmer announced plans to retire last August, easily outpacing the Standard & Poor's 500.

 Investors are excited about Nadella's focus on mobile and cloud, or Internet-based, computing, designed to take Microsoft beyond its traditional PC-based Windows business.
 Nadella is set to face analysts' questions for the first time in public on a conference call later on Thursday.